adelbibi/NanoD_DL_Project1_MLP_Regression/README.md

 # Single Layer Perceptron Regression
 This is my solution to project #1 of the deep learning foundations nanodegree.

-To run the code follows the instructions:
+To run the code, follow the instructions:

 ```